 “Those colors over time are well proven to produce blonde and red,” Baldwin explains.
 “Carroll Island records list light-colored dogs and Jay Towner, another early impactful breeder, also lists multiple colors at his kennel.
 The brown and sedge dog was favored in the East and the deadgrass color was preferred in the Midwest and Canada.”

-While no river otters were involved, genes from Newfoundlands Sailor and Canton were mixed with a variety of dogs.
+The Chessie Today While no river otters were involved, genes from Newfoundlands Sailor and Canton were mixed with a variety of dogs.
 According to Baldwin, breed development focused on Irish water spaniels and additional Newfoundlands for water abilities and coat; bloodhounds for blood tracking in water; and local mixed-breed hounds for nose and persistence.

 “It’s remarkable how well the duck clubs were able to achieve a consistent dog with the same general appearance and attributes when you consider the variety of breeds involved,” Baldwin says.
 “It speaks to how committed they were to making the Chesapeake the great ducking dog it was and remains.”